Fence Installer Saspamco

 What is the average cost of fence installation?

 Wood is often on the lower end, while vinyl, wrought iron, and composite materials cost more due to durability and aesthetics.
-Labor also factors heavily into cost—terrain challenges, slopes, or rocky soil can raise prices.
+Labor has a major impact as well; uneven ground, slopes, or rocky areas may push costs higher.

 Extras like gates, design accents, or removing an old fence increase the price.